amitdubeyup/coding-learning-resources/full-stack/tree-graph.md

 ## Depth-First Search (DFS)

-DFS is a graph traversal algorithm that explores as far as possible along each branch before backtracking.
-It uses a stack data structure (or recursion).
+DFS goes as deep as possible down one path before backtracking - like exploring a maze by always going left until you hit a dead end, then backtracking.
+Uses a stack (or recursion).

 ### Time Complexity
-- O(V + E) where V is vertices and E is edges
-- Each vertex and edge is visited once
+- O(V + E) - visits each node and edge once

 ### Space Complexity
-- O(V) for the recursion stack in worst case
-- O(h) where h is the maximum depth of the graph/tree
+- O(V) worst case for the recursion stack, or O(h) where h is the deepest path

 ### How It Works
-1. Start from a source vertex
-2. Explore as deep as possible along one path
-3. Backtrack when no unvisited adjacent vertices remain
-4. Use recursion or a stack to keep track of vertices
-5. Mark visited vertices to avoid cycles

-DFS is useful for topological sorting, detecting cycles, solving puzzles, and path finding in mazes.
+Start at one node, keep following one neighbor as far as you can, then backtrack when you can't go further.
+Great for topological sorting, cycle detection, and maze solving.

 ### Basic JavaScript Implementation